mayakimmm/my-summer-in-markdown/README.md

 - *Gable Price and Friends*
 - *Zach Bryan*

+I enjoy these artists because there is something for whatever mood I am feeling in the moment.

 ## Most Memorable Experience
 Some of my favorite summer memories were in Thailand.
 It was a very special trip and I will never forget it.
 We went to villages and schools, helping kids stay safe.